 - You could take the opportunity to experiment with unfamiliar forms of prayer: let yourself be nourished with classical sacred music or worship songs, try silent contemplative prayer, dance your prayers, plant seeds of hope in plant pots and water them…

-- If you are used to having a prayer partner or prayer triplet, you can still meet by phone or Skype.
+- If you are used to having a prayer partner or prayer triplet, you can still meet by phone or Zoom.
 The same if a meeting with your spiritual director falls due during your isolation time.

 - Think about keeping an ‘isolation journal’ and reflecting before God on what is going through your heart and mind.
 He is near even when you feel anxious and find it hard to connect.
 It doesn’t have to be a journal in words, you could draw, collage, take photographs.

 - This experience might be a challenge to your trust in God: what could help you feel secure that he loves you and will uphold you through the season of isolation?
 God’s love for each of us will carry us safely through the ups and downs of life and into eternity.
 If you are feeling anxious, it might help to limit your exposure to the news and instead strengthen your inner calm by watching or reading ‘feelgood’ stories.

 - Your telephone is a gift from God: how might you use it to reach out to others who are alone?
 Perhaps you’ve heard of others who are self-isolating; can you call them?
 Can you spend more time on the phone to friends of family than you normally have time for?
 This could be a chance to renew those relationships.